Go to all posts

 As I exit the home base of the Constellation, I'm left with a feeling best described as "Who gives a crap?"

-The solution permalink
+Jump to heading The solution

 First off, not a game designer/developer.
 Second, I work a 40 hour job, buying a game that isn't what you were hoping for can generate some big feelings.
 Third, if you've lived through 2018 to now and not become jaded, how?